-Belize is a beautiful country, and visiting the city of Belize on our cruise port day was a special treat.
+Belize is a beautiful country, and visiting Belize city on our cruise port day was a special treat.
 It left us wanting more, that’s for sure!
-If going to Belize city is on your list, whether from a cruise or not, here’s a way you can spend one day that will leave you with wonderful memories!
+If going to Belize is on your list, whether from a cruise or not, here’s a way you can spend a day in Belize that will leave you with wonderful memories!

 From Cruise Ship to Belize City

 Belize does not have a cruise port, so ships must anchor several miles out and tender passengers from the ship to Belize.
 It’s only about a 15-minute ride, so it’s not bad.
 However, it can take awhile to get off of the ship with so many passengers to transport.
 One of the advantages to having a ship-purchased shore excursion is getting off sooner than passengers who are taking independent tours or no tour at all.